Just Another Night (Mick Jagger song)

-"Just Another Night" is a song written and performed by Mick Jagger, released as the first single from his debut album, She's the Boss, in 1985.
+"Just Another Night" is a song written and performed by English musician Mick Jagger, released as the first single from his debut solo album, She's the Boss, in 1985.

-Background
+Music video

-The music video, directed by Julien Temple, features actress Rae Dawn Chong as Jagger's love interest.
+The music video, directed by Julien Temple, features actress Rae Dawn Chong as Mick Jagger's love interest.

+Controversy

 Jagger was accused of infringing the copyright of another song entitled "Just Another Night" by Patrick Alley, a Jamaican reggae singer from New York.
 A six-member jury ruled in Jagger's favor in 1988.